FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/user_manual/index.rst

-FLO-2D Gila for QGIS: User Manual
+FLO-2D Gila for QGIS User Manual
 =====================================

 Continuous enhancements and refinements are in progress for the FLO-2D Plugin.